JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-update-ui.md

    see [Interoperability with Swift/Objective-C](native-objc-interop.md).

 4. If you try running the project, the build will fail.
-As in the Android app earlier, the Swift code that uses the `greet()` function doesn't compile because its declaration is different now.
+As in the Android app earlier, the Swift code that uses the `greet()` function doesn't compile because its declaration is now different.
    Change the SwiftUI code to display a list of items:

    ```Swift